brandondrl/ves_converter/README.md

 ## Description

 VES Converter is a plugin that allows users to convert between Sovereign Bolivars (VES) and US Dollars (USD) using exchange rates provided by the VES Change Getter plugin.
-The plugin offers multiple types of exchange rates (BCV, average, and parallel) and allows users to save their conversion history.
+The plugin offers multiple types of exchange rates (BCV, average, and euro) and allows users to save their conversion history.

 ## Features

 - Integration with VES Change Getter to obtain updated exchange rates
-- Multiple exchange rate types (BCV, average, parallel)
+- Multiple exchange rate types (BCV, average, euro)
 - Bidirectional conversion (USD to VES and VES to USD)
 - Rate history tracking for registered users
 - Intuitive and responsive user interface